torgeilo/logger/README.md

 - Make a log handler which sends errors to a remote error tracker.
 - Make a log handler which sends a custom tag to a remote tracker: `logger.metric(123);`.
 - Make a test reporter which logs the test run output, and a log handler which sends it somewhere useful, in addition to the console.

+## Contributing

+Smaller bug reports are welcome.

+I don't have time for much else.
+You're probably better off forking it if you want to change things.